Commercial Insurance Services in SLC UT

 Examples of Inland Marine coverages include :

 Commercial Property Insurance provides coverage for damages to a business’s physical property such as their building or the content inside their building.
 It can also provide coverage for income that a business loses due to the damages sustained to their property.

 A few examples of commercial property claims are :

 There are many optional coverages that can be included in a commercial property policy such as :

-Did you know that your business could be in a law suit by result of employee injury?
+Did you know that your business could be in a lawsuit as a result of an employee injury?
 Injuries can and will occur in the workplace.
 Workers‘ compensation is a type of insurance that provides wage replacement and medical expenses to employees when injured in the course of their work.

 “One accident and you could lose your entire business”.
 Commercial umbrella policies cover your business above and beyond its max limits.
 It is also be used to cover multiple lines of business (General Liability, Auto, etc.).
 Commercial umbrella policies are designed to offer protection against a catastrophic loss.